Day 30: Ennis to Dillon MT

 Today’s ride started out with a long climb of 1906 ft in 8.2 miles.
 I have found that my riding companions can eat a large breakfast and then start riding hard, but I cannot.
 Consequently, I ate a light breakfast of mostly carbs (pancakes) and then planned to eat a second breakfast once I was over the pass.
 The downhill ride on the other side was exhilarating!
 Our group consisted of three at this point, Brian, Erick and me.
 We stopped in Virginia City for my second breakfast of eggs, sausage and hash browns.
 I am eating a LOT more than I usually do, and I am always hungry.

-Virginia City looked like you imagine a western mining town looking back in the 1800’s.
+Virginia City looked like you might imagine a western mining town looking back in the 1800’s.
 The town had its heyday back in 1863 when gold was discovered in the Alder Gulch.
 Unfortunately I don’t have photos because Virginia City and the neighboring Nevada City were on a steep downhill run and it is difficult to keep stopping on a good downhill.
 I am fascinated with the old west, so I would like to visit these towns on a future trip.
 As we proceeded down the Alder Gulch I noticed lots of piles of rock and gravel.
 They were mine tailings from dredging of the gulch to get to the gold.
 Ecologically speaking, they ruined the gulch.
 I can only imagine how beautiful the gulch was before that happened.

 Ennis had an old west museum, but it was not open when we passed.
 I saw this old harvesting machine on the way out of Ennis, which I can imagine being pulled by the tractor in my previous post.